dthuerck/aurora-runtime/README.md

     ```
     $ git clone https://github.com/dthuerck/aurora_runtime.git
     ```
-2. Download and build VE UDMA:
+2. Download and build dependencies:
     ```
     $ cd aurora_runtime
     $ chmod +x init.sh
     $ ./init.sh
     ```

 That's it!
-Now we can build an example application:
+Now we can build an example application featuring GEMA (256x256 matrix addition) and GEMM (256x256 matrix multiplication):

 ```
-$ cd apps/gemm
 $ mkdir build && cd build
 $ cmake ..
 $ make
 ```

-Finally, run the example with ``./app-gemm`` and watch the Aurora compute 1000 256x256-GEMMs!
+Finally, run the example with ``./app-test`` and watch your Aurora hard at work!

 ## Using the runtime

-The runtime API functions are listed in ``runtime/include/aurora_runtime.h``, their usage is demonstrated in the example (see ``apps/gemm/app-gemm.cc``).
+The runtime API functions are listed in ``.runtime/include/aurora_runtime.h``, their usage is demonstrated in the example (see ``app-test.cc``).

 The runtime centers around the concept of a (_virtual_) **processing group**;
 basically, we write _kernels_ and each kernel is then executed in a batch